-Jess gave up a fledgling career as a professional yachtswoman in the Caribbean to become an NHS Graduate Management Trainee, and since then has held a series of operational management roles at both district general hospitals and London teaching trusts.
+She gave up a fledgling career as a professional yachtswoman in the Caribbean to become an NHS Graduate Management Trainee.
+Since then she has held operational management and transformation roles at both district general hospitals and London teaching trusts.

-Jess has led service redesign in acute organisations, was responsible for the operational development of the Macmillan Cancer Centre at UCLH and has been part of teams delivering ambitious cardiovascular reform across central and north east London.
+Jess has led service redesign in acute organisations.
+She was responsible for the operational development of the Macmillan Cancer Centre at UCLH.
+And she was part of the team who successfully supported ambitious cardiovascular reform across central and north east London.